Ancient Gardening and Farming

 Agriculture of ancient Greece __ "Agriculture was the foundation of the Ancient Greek economy.
 Nearly 80% of the population was involved in this activity."
 An encyclopedic article. - illustrated - From wikipedia - http://en.wikipedia.org/wiki/Agriculture_of_ancient_Greece

-Ancient Chinese Rice Archaeology Project __ You will find numerous papers dealing with ancient farming practice in China. - From an assortment of scholars - http://www.carleton.ca/~bgordon/Rice/.
+Ancient Chinese Rice Archaeology Project __ You will find numerous papers dealing with farming practice in ancient China. - From an assortment of scholars - http://www.carleton.ca/~bgordon/Rice/.

 Ancient Egypt: Farming __ "Most Egyptian people were farmers.
 Their main crops were the staples of life - emmer wheat and barley for making bread and beer, and flax for making linen cloth."
 A brief article about Egyptian farming.
 Links to related material. - illustrated - From University of Chicago - http://www-oi.uchicago.edu/OI/MUS/ED/TRC/EGYPT/farming.html